M.D. Program OASIS

 RH

-Dr. Harrison received her BA from Boston University (Biology Major –Marine Science Concentration) where she also explored theatre.
-After a two year hiatus teaching English in the Japanese Exchange and Teaching Program in Japan, she returned to her home state to graduate from the University of MN medical school.
-She completed her Internal Medicine Residency and Chief Residency at OHSU and then joined the Department of Medicine (DOM) faculty.
-She is currently a Professor of Medicine in the DOM, hospitalist on the Medical Teaching Service in the Division of Hospital Medicine (DHM), Clinical Experiences Director for electives within the DOM, and a former SOM Colleges Lead and Coach before transitioning to the Oasis Career advising role.
-She is a member of the DHM Leadership Team and Director of Faculty Development.
+Dr. Rebecca Harrison received her B.A. from Boston University (biology major –marine science concentration) where she also explored theatre.
+After a two-year hiatus teaching English in the Japanese Exchange and Teaching Program in Japan, she returned to her home state to graduate from the University of MN medical school.
+She completed her internal medicine and chief residencies at OHSU and then joined the Department of Medicine (DOM) faculty.
+She is currently a professor of medicine in the DOM, a hospitalist on the Medical Teaching Service in the Division of Hospital Medicine (DHM), the Clinical Experiences director for electives within the DOM, and a former SOM Colleges lead and coach before transitioning to the OASIS career advising role.
+She is a member of the DHM leadership team and director of faculty development.
 In these roles she finds deep satisfaction in career coaching of medical students, residents and faculty.
-Additional passions in medicine include the physical exam, narrative medicine, diversity equity and inclusion, and culture change.
+Additional passions in medicine include the physical exam, narrative medicine, diversity, equity and inclusion, and culture change.

 rm

-Dr. Richard Moberly MD (he/him/his) is originally from Grand Junction, Colorado and trained in Wichita, Kansas.
+Dr. Richard Moberly (he/him/his) is originally from Grand Junction, Colorado and trained in Wichita, Kansas.
 He has previously practiced in rural Iowa and various overseas locales.
-He currently practices full spectrum family medicine including obstetrics, inpatient medicine, geriatrics, and travel medicine at a rural clinic just outside of Portland in Scappoose.
+He currently practices full-spectrum family medicine including obstetrics, inpatient medicine, geriatrics and travel medicine at a rural clinic just outside of Portland in Scappoose, OR.
 He enjoys all things geeky, reading, hiking and exploring the outdoors.
-His partner is a family nurse practitioner and they have two very energetic young children, 2 dogs and 2 goldfish.
+His partner is a family nurse practitioner and they have two very energetic young children, two dogs and two goldfish.

 LS

-Dr. Sigman is an Assistant Professor in the Department of Emergency Medicine and is the Director of Undergraduate Medical Education for the Department of Emergency Medicine.
-She is excited to serve as an OASIS Career Advisor for EM and OB/GYN and also as the CPR co-block Director.
+Dr. Lauren Sigman is an assistant professor and director of Undergraduate Medical Education in the Department of Emergency Medicine.
+She is excited to serve as an OASIS Career Advisor for EM and OB/GYN and also as the CPR co-block director.
 She completed her medical school at Boston University School of Medicine and her residency training at Los Angeles County + USC Medical Center.
-In June 2021 she completed a Medical Education Fellowship here at OHSU, and she is currently working on a Master's of Health Professions Education through the University of Michigan.
-She has particular interests in curriculum development, student and resident career advising, and educational leadership.
+In June 2021 she completed a medical education fellowship here at OHSU, and she is currently working on a Master of Health Professions Education through the University of Michigan.
+Dr. Sigman has particular interests in curriculum development, student and resident career advising, and educational leadership.

 david mansoor 2

-Dr. David Mansoor is an Associate Professor in the Department of Psychiatry at OHSU.
-He is a Portland native who completed medical school, residency, and geriatric psychiatry fellowship training at OHSU.
-He has held various roles within the UME School of Medicine including precepting medical students, co-director of the NSF block, and chair of the Admissions Committee.
-He is the program director of the OHSU Geriatric Psychiatry fellowship and is actively involved in the OHSU Psychiatry Residency program and the OHSU Geriatric Medicine fellowship.
-Dr. Mansoor is passionate about creating a supportive learning environment and is deeply committed to fostering the professional development of medical students, residents, and fellows.
+Dr. Mansoor is the program director of the OHSU geriatric psychiatry fellowship and is actively involved in the OHSU psychiatry residency program and the OHSU geriatric medicine fellowship.
+He is passionate about creating a supportive learning environment and is deeply committed to fostering the professional development of medical students, residents and fellows.
 His clinical work is focused on caring for the mental health needs of adult and geriatric patients using different treatment modalities including pharmacotherapy and psychotherapy.
-When he is not working, he enjoys spending time with his partner, drinking coffee, exercising, and traveling.
+When he is not working, he enjoys spending time with his partner, drinking coffee, exercising and traveling.

 • Resilience